mailtolocom/WebAccessibilizer/readme.md

 ### The combobox of action to apply

-Here, you should Choosse the action to execute on the html element.
+Here, you should Choose the action to be executed on the html element.

-Available actions are the following:
+Available actions for the moment are the following:

 * Assign a label to the element;
 * say the text when there is a change in the element;
-* say the following text when the element appeare;
+* say the following text when the element apeare;
-* say the following text when the element disappeare;
+* say the following text when the element dis apeare;
 * assign the following key shortcut to say the text in the element;
 * assign the following key shortcut to bring the focus to the element;;
 * assign the following key shortcut to click on the element;
 * automatically hide the element;
 * assign the following html attribute to the element.;
-* Assign the following style to the element
+* Assign the following aria style to the element

-When some of these action are choosen, it will trigger the appearence of additional field in wich some other argument will be asked to fill.
+When some of these action are chosen, it will trigger the apearance of additional field in wich some other argument will be asked to be fill.

 ### Additional fields

-They apeare or disapeare according to the currently selected action in the combobox of actions.
+They apeare or dis apeare according to the currently selected action in the combobox of actions.

-Tey can be:
+They can be:

 * a textbox to type a required text like the text to say when the action is triggered;

 * a textbox to type a key shortcut.
 For example: ctrl+shift+s, shift+3, alt+shift+z will be recognized.

-* a combobox to choose for example an aria style.
+* a combobox to choose for example an aria style or role.

 ### the button OK